 Sophisticated aircraft controls usually detect turbulence in the flight path, so passengers are given adequate warning to buckle up.
 However, if sudden turbulence occurs without warning, passengers and flight attendants can sustain serious injuries.
 According to FAA statistics, an estimated 4,500 turbulence-related injuries occur from luggage that’s improperly secured.
 In moderate or severe turbulence, luggage, carry-on bags and laptop computers are often ejected.

 Accidents and injuries caused by aircraft turbulence cost the airline industry approximately $200 million each year.
 Of this amount, approximately $35 million is spent on passenger and flight crew injuries.
 According to the FAA and the National Transportation Safety Board (NTSB), reports reveal negligence in many of the flights where turbulence caused injuries.

 Delta Releases a New Turbulence App

 In 2016, Delta Airlines released a new mobile app to help decrease the number of turbulence-related injuries on aircraft.
 The Flight Weather Viewer app allows pilots to see accurate turbulence reports from other aircraft in the vicinity.
 The new app provides turbulence forecasts and weather reports at a faster rate than air tower updates.
 The Flight Weather Viewer app offers pilots specific turbulence forecasts based on nearby aircraft reports rather than general weather reports, an important variable in estimating the impact of turbulence to prevent injuries to passengers and crew members.

 According to the FAA, the new Delta app is a success.
-Pilots state that fast, accurate information on turbulent conditions can help to prevent turbulence-related injuries often seen by a flight attendant workers compensation attorney.
-NASA’s Aviation Safety Program is now working on future apps that can also detect hail, lighting and volcanic ash.
+Pilots state that fast, accurate information on turbulent conditions can help to prevent turbulence-related injuries often seen by a flight attendant workers’ compensation attorney.
+NASA’s Aviation Safety Program is now working on future apps that can also detect hail, lightning and volcanic ash.